drodz11/year-in-views/index.md

 layout: home
 ---

-# Data about Movies -- 2024 coming soon
+# Data about Movies
+To see viewing data about a specific year, navigate to it below.

+- **2024**